A proud member of

 Policies for Safeguarding and Child Protection

 At Sharlston School, several policies support our Safeguarding procedures in school.
+Please clicks for link to the documents: Safeguarding and Child Protection Policies

 Operation Encompass

-person has experienced, any domestic abuse.
+Our school takes part in the Operation Encompass project that runs jointly between schools and West Yorkshire Police.
+Operation Encompass is the reporting to schools, prior to the start of the next school day, when a child or young person has experienced, any domestic abuse.
 Operation Encompass ensures that a member of the school staff, (one of the DSLs) known as a Key Adult, is trained to allow them to liaise with professionals, in confidence, to ensure the school is able to make provision for possible difficulties experienced by children, or their families, who have experienced a domestic abuse incident.
+We are keen to offer the best support possible to all our pupils and we believe this is extremely beneficial for all those involved.

 Find out more by clicking this link: Operation Encompass

-Online Safety and Useful Websites for Parents and their child
+Useful Websites for Parents

 WF-I-Can